 This test measures how fast the Pi 4 can read and write to a local USB 3 connected drive (a USB stick).
 Local performance needs to be established in order that the later network tests are meaningful.

 A fast 128 GB memory stick was plugged into one of the Pi’s USB 3 ports.
 It was newly formatted with XFS (a file system commonly used in NAS applications).
 A large zip file (5.8 GB) was repeatedly copied to and from the drive, and the timings averaged.

 |2||Write Test||/dev/shm||USB Stick||68.6||1.1 Gb|

-A 5.8 GB zip file was read from the USB stick into /dev/null, completing in less than a minute and achieving an average read speed of 113.1 GB/s.
+The zip file was read from the USB stick into /dev/null, completing in less than a minute and achieving an average read speed of 113.1 GB/s.
 To test USB writing speed, a smaller zip file (1.1 GB) was placed into /dev/shm, the pi’s memory-based file system.
 It was copied to the USB drive at an average write speed of 68.6 MB/s.
-In both cases the copy eas done with “cp“.
+In both cases the copy was done with “cp“.